Vegan Tapas: Andalusian Spinach & Chickpeas

-This chickpea and spinach dish is a popular in tapas bars all over Andalusia and now you can make your own healthy vegan version at home with this tasty recipe.
+This chickpea and spinach dish is a popular dish in tapas bars all over Andalusia and now you can make your own healthy vegan tapas at home with this tasty recipe.

 The leading provider of villa holidays, Villa Plus, has explored some top vegan recipes sourced from the heart of Andalucia, from local people themselves.